algorandfoundation/algorand-python-testing/docs/testing-guide/concepts.md

 ## Test Context

-The main abstraction for interacting with the testing framework is the [`AlgopyTestContext`](../api-context.md#algopy_testing.AlgopyTestContext).
-It creates an emulated Algorand environment that closely mimics AVM behavior relevant to unit testing the contracts and provides a Pythonic interface for interacting with the emulated environment.
+The main abstraction for interacting with the testing framework is the [`AlgopyTestContext`](#_algopy_testing.context.AlgopyTestContext).
+It creates an emulated Algorand environment that closely mimics AVM behaviour relevant to unit testing contracts and provides a Pythonic interface for interacting with the emulated environment.

 ```python
 from algopy_testing import algopy_testing_context